Warning: strpos(): Empty needle in /home/bbfuture/public_html/wp/wp-includes/media.php on line 1078

 Evans remained at Apple until Allen Klein fired him in 1970, although he was later reinstated at the behest of McCartney, Harrison and Starr.
 He separated from his wife Lily in 1973, and moved to Los Angeles, where he lived with a girlfriend, Fran Hughes.
 There he worked on his memoirs, Living The Beatles Legend, which he was to have delivered to his publishers on 12 January 1976.

 On the night of 5 January, Evans became despondent at his rented apartment at 8122 W 4th Street.
 Worried by his behaviour, Hughes called his collaborator on the book, John Hoernie.
-During a conversation with Hoernie, Evans picked up an unloaded 30.30 rifle, brandishing it in a threatening manner.
+During a conversation with Hoernie, Evans picked up a gun, brandishing it in a threatening manner.
+The weapon has variously been reported as an air rifle or an unloaded .30-30 rifle.

 Mal Evans got shot by the LA Police Department in 1976.
 It was so crazy, so crazy.
 Mal was a big loveable bear of a roadie; he would go over the top occasionally, but we all knew him and never had any problems.
 The LAPD weren't so fortunate.
 They were just told that he was upstairs with a shotgun and so they ran up, kicked the door in and shot him.
 His girlfriend had told them, 'He's a bit moody and he's got some downers.'
 Had I been there I would have been able to say, 'Mal, don't be silly.'
 In fact, any of his friends could have talked him out of it without any sweat, because he was not a nutter.
 But his girlfriend - she was an LA girl - didn't know him that well.
 She should not have rung the cops, but that's the way it goes.